This Week at AES

 Notes for the Week

-- Most of you have turned this in, but just in case: During your PLC times, please be working on the pacing of Engage New York for the 2nd Semester.
+- During your PLC times, please be working on the pacing of Engage New York for the 2nd Semester.
 Your team’s pacing guide is due to me before you leave on December 18th.